List of Doom ports: In Doom Eternal

-Source ports
+Third-party source ports

 This is a list of unofficial ports of the engine used to run Doom, referred to as source ports, that expand upon the engine's capabilities, alter how the game being run is played, or make it compatible with other operating systems.
 They have received substantial notable coverage.

 There are hundreds of source ports known to have existed.
 The Doom engine's source code was released to the public on December 23, 1997.
 Although Doom was originally created for DOS, the original source release was for the subsequent Linux version, due to the use of a proprietary sound library in the DOS version.
 The original purpose of source ports was cross-platform compatibility, but shortly after the release of the Doom source code, programmers were correcting old, unaddressed Doom bugs and deficiencies in their own source ports, and later on introducing their own modifications to enhance game features and alter gameplay.

 The source code was originally released under a proprietary license that prohibited commercial use and did not require programmers to provide the source code for the modifications they released in executable form, but it was later re-released on October 3, 1999, under the GPL-2.0-or-later license after requests from the community.

 The following diagram depicts a simplified family tree of Doom source ports (Information may be outdated).